Ensembl/ensembl-dauphin-style-compiler/backend-server/egs-data/README.md

-# Eard files quick reference
+# Eard code quick reference

 Overview of common commands/values used in the eard programs to help with building genome browser tracks.
+Eard syntax highlighter for VScode can be found [here](https://github.com/Ensembl/peregrine-eard/tree/main/eard-file-extension) ([installation](https://github.com/Ensembl/peregrine-eard/blob/main/eard-file-extension/vsc-extension-quickstart.md#install-your-extension)).
 Also see [`registering-new-track.md`](/doc/registering-new-track.md)

 ## Styling system meta-language

 Properties/values used in the style blocks in `style!("...")` macros (or `style()` calls).
 Style blocks override previously set fields for matching container paths.
-Base styles for all tracks are defined in [`track-style.eard`](egs/v16/common/track-style.eard).
+Base styles for all tracks are defined in [`track-style.eard`](egs/v16/common/track-style.eard)

 ### Container properties
 Parsed in [`containerstyle.rs`](/peregrine-data/src/allotment/style/containerstyle.rs)